How to Handle Abuse

 A kid who is being seriously hurt or harmed should tell a trusted adult right away.
 This can be hard because the abuser (the person who is hurting or harming someone) might have frightened the boy or girl into staying quiet.
 No matter what the abuser says, abuse is always wrong — and a kid can ask for and get help in a few different ways.

 A kid who can't think of a trusted adult to tell, or is worried about upsetting a parent or making someone angry, can call a special telephone number called a helpline, such as 1-800-4-A-CHILD.
 This hotline is open 24 hours a day, every day of the year.
 Your call is private and the people who answer the phone are trained to help.
-They also have a website where you can get help: www.childhelp.org/pages/help-for-kids.
+You also can go to their website to get help.

-If you know someone else who you think might be being abused, you can help by telling your parent or another adult.
+If you know someone else who you think is being abused, you can help by telling your parent or another adult.

 How Do You Know Something Is Abuse?